Department of Infrastructure and Public Works

 The Salisbury Department of Infrastructure and Public Works is located in the Municipal Building at 56 Douglas Street.
-The Department consists of two full-time staff members, one seasonal worker, and students hired to help in the summer months.
+The Department consists of three full-time staff members, one seasonal worker, and students hired to help in the summer months.

 The Department is responsible for:

 - operating and maintaining the Municipal wastewater collection and treatment system, which includes over 30 kilometres of gravity sewer, approximately 300 manholes, 4 duplex pumping stations, and a 6-hectare treatment facility

 - maintenance of 27 kilometres of Municipal streets, 5 kilometres of sidewalks, storm sewer systems and roadside ditches; vehicle and equipment maintenance; building maintenance; preparation of public tenders; administration and coordination of capital engineering projects and studies; quantification and management of tangible capital assets; summer maintenance activities (asphalt patching, curb & sidewalk renewal, roadway line striping, etc.); and winter maintenance activities (snow plowing, snow removal, salting and sanding, etc.)

 - maintenance of all Municipal parks and community-use properties, involving approximately 30 acres of mowing and associated trail maintenance

 These services are provided through a combination of Municipal forces and contracted service providers.

 - Culvert Replacement Application 2023 (new)